-- Heythrop is located in the beautiful Kensington Square in one of the most exclusive areas of London.
-A stone’s throw from both leafy parks and a bustling High Street it couldn’t be better situated.
-Heythrop students also have access to the college’s private gardens.
+All of Heythrop's degree programmes can be taken part-time.
+Of note are Philosophy of Religion, Psychology of Religion, Abrahamic Faiths, Interreligious Relations, and Systematic Theology.
+The college is located in the beautiful Kensington Square in one of the most exclusive areas of London.
+A stone’s throw from both leafy parks and a bustling High Street, it couldn’t be better situated.

 - Heythrop boasts one-to-one tutorials for all of its undergraduate students for each of their assessed pieces of work.
 Heythrop is currently the only public HE institution outside of Oxbridge to offer this.